joinpursuit/Pursuit-Core-Web/html_css_dom/html_introduction_combined/README.md

 * Use ordered and unordered list tags appropriately in an HTML document
 * Use link tags appropriately in an HTML document
 * Use image tags in an HTML document
-* Create an appropriate form using the HTML table tags
+* Create an appropriate form using the HTML form tag

 ## Keywords
 * Hypertext Markup Language (HTML)